- Business Expense Reimbursement Policy

 Oversight of the Program

-Senior Administration at the College, (Associate Vice President of Finance) will be responsible for the Program.
+Senior Administration at the College, (Chief Financial Officer) will be responsible for the Program.
 Oversight of the Program shall include:

 1. Assignment of specific responsibility for implementation of the Program and ensuring appropriate training of the College’s staff in the detection of Red Flags, and the responsive steps to be taken when a Red Flag is detected;